-Elderly home care can provide the practical and emotional support needed to help your loved one stay healthy and happy in the home they love.
+Elderly home care or senior live in care can provide the practical and emotional support needed to help your loved one stay healthy and happy in the home they love.

 What is elderly home care?

 Elderly home care is support provided for senior and older people, in the home.
+Live in care for the elderly is handled by professional carers who are trained to help and support the seniors.
 Professional carers come into the home to provide help with anything from household tasks and popping to the shops to administering medication, assisting with dressing and washing and going to the loo.

 How can elderly companionship care help?